Sablan, Benguet: Etymology

 The term "Sablan" was derived from the local word "Sabdang", a local tree which thrived in the area.

 History

 Sablan was created officially as a municipal district on July 1, 1927, under Executive Order No. 61 dated May 17, 1927 by then American Governor General Leonard Wood.

 Geography

-Sablan is at the mid-western tip of Benguet.
+The Municipality of Sablan is at the mid-western tip of Benguet.
 It is bounded by Kapangan on the north, Tublay on the northeast, La Trinidad on the east, Baguio in the southeast, Tuba in the south, Aringay on the southwest, and Burgos to the west.